PURL: Safe and Effective Sanitization of Link Decoration: Background Related Work

 \subsection{Abuse of Link Decorations for Tracking}

-Link decorations can either be used to implement benign functionality or used for tracking.
-The abuse of link decoration for tracking is not a new phenomenon.
-For example, going as far back as 1996, {Webtrends} (an analytics service) used the \texttt{WT.mc\_id} query parameter for click tracking in advertising campaigns \cite{webtrends1996, webtrends-documentation}.
+The abuse of link decoration for online tracking is not a new phenomenon.
+To the best of our knowledge, the earliest evidence of link decoration abuse is from 1996, when {Webtrends} (an analytics service) used the \texttt{WT.mc\_id} query parameter for click tracking in advertising campaigns \cite{webtrends1996, webtrends-documentation}.
 Since then, link decorations in general, and query parameters specifically, have been widely used for creating personalized links to track the success of advertising campaigns.
-For example, Urchin Tracking Module (UTM) parameters such as \texttt{utm\_source} \cite{GoogleUTM, HubspotUTM, MailchimpUTM, MonsterinsightsUTM} are link decorations that identify the source of traffic on a website.
+For example, Urchin Tracking Module (UTM) parameters, such as \texttt{utm\_source}, are link decorations that identify the source of traffic on a website and attribute it to specific advertising campaigns~\cite{GoogleUTM, HubspotUTM, MailchimpUTM, MonsterinsightsUTM}.

-Prior research has documented the abuse of link decorations in various tracking techniques.
-Papadopoulos \etal showed that trackers implement cookie syncing by decorating URLs with identifiers \cite{Papadopoulos19cookiesyncing}.
-Iqbal \etal \cite{Iqbal22USENIXKhaleesi} showed that cookie syncers share potential identifiers through query parameters.
-Fouad \etal \cite{Fouad20PixelsPETS} showed that trackers share identifiers through query parameters, and argue that these requests cannot be trivially blocked (e.g., using filter lists) because they sometimes fetch functional resources.
-While prior work has proposed approaches to detect cookie syncing, which in turn relies on link decoration, these studies do not specifically study the abuse of link decorations for tracking.
-To the best of our knowledge, Randall \etal \cite{randall2022measuring} is the first study that specifically studies tracking query parameters.
-They found that 8.1\% of the navigation URLs included identifiers as query parameters for tracking.
+Prior research has shown that trackers abuse link decoration to implement various tracking techniques \cite{Papadopoulos19cookiesyncing,Iqbal22USENIXKhaleesi,Fouad20PixelsPETS,PETS2021Article, Ren2021CNAME, Koop2020RedirectTracking,Munir23CookieGraphArxiv,DinoUSENIX22CookieBlock}.
+While prior work has proposed approaches to detect and block specific tracking techniques, which in turn rely on link decoration, these studies do not specifically study the abuse of link decorations for tracking.
+To the best of our knowledge, Randall \etal \cite{randall2022measuring} is the first study to specifically study tracking query parameters.
+The authors found that 8.1\% of the navigation URLs are decorated with identifiers as query parameters for tracking.